lucivskvn/bedrock-engineer/README.md

 > - `additionalPathEntries` extends the sanitised `PATH` via the `commandSearchPaths` preference without leaking host secrets.
 >
 > Configure these values from **Settings → Advanced → Command execution** or by editing the encrypted store keys `commandMaxConcurrentProcesses`, `commandMaxStdinBytes`, `commandPassthroughEnvKeys`, and `commandSearchPaths`.

+> **October 2025 logging update** — Runtime values are now redacted from warning/error metadata.
+Keep message strings static and move dynamic details into metadata (placeholders like `[USER_ID]` are safe).
+See [Logging Hygiene and Redaction Policy](./docs/logging.md) for examples and testing guidance.

 <details>
 <summary>Tips for Installation</summary>